rkyzk/ims/README.md

 Deployment Process

 ## Overview
-With this Inventory Management System shops can keep product information, look at the product list, update and delete data.
+With this Inventory Management System shop owners can keep products information, look at the product list, update and delete data.

 ## Main Technologies Used
 HTML5, CSS3, Java (Spring Boot), Bootstrap5, jquery, Postgresql